-8. Director and Employee remuneration
+11. Director and Employee remuneration

 The Society does not compensate its directors.
-During the year ended March 31, 2023, the Society had an employee whose annual remuneration was \$88,000 (2022 - \$Nil).
+During the year ended March 31, 2024, the Society had no employees whose annual remuneration was over \$75,000 (2023 - one employee, \$88,000).

-9. Economic dependence
+12. Economic dependence

-During the year ended March 31, 2023, the Society received a major portion of its revenues from the B.C. government.
+During the year ended March 31, 2024, the Society received a major portion of its revenues from the B.C. government.
 The Society's ability to continue its programs is dependent on its ability to obtain sources of private and/or government funding.
+As at the date of these financial statements, the Society believes that it is in compliance with the agreement, and funding will continue.